 Richard E. Riman, distinguished professor of materials science and engineering in the School of Engineering at Rutgers University–New Brunswick, has been elected as a Fellow of the National Academy of Inventors.
-The academy announced its 2016 fellows December 13, including more than 94 presidents and senior leaders of research universities, as well as 28 Nobel Laureates.
+The Academy announced its 2016 Fellows on December 13.
+The Academy's fellows include more than 94 presidents and senior leaders of research universities, as well as 28 Nobel Laureates.

 February 23, 2017